Toufiklamghari1/Toufiklamghari1/README.md

 -->
 ## About Me

-Experienced Java software developer with over 2 years of experience in designing and developing scalable enterprise applications.
+Experienced Java software developer with three years of experience in designing and developing scalable enterprise applications.
 Skilled in Java, Spring Boot, Angular, and ReactJS.
 Adept at delivering efficient, high-quality solutions while leveraging Agile methodologies.

 🎓 Master's in Intelligent Systems and Networks from Sidi Mohamed Ben Abdellah University, Fes, Morocco.